thomasbrueggemann/node-servertiming/README.md

 // ... later, you can stop the timer var timeInMS = ServerTiming.stop("Database Query");

+// you can also add metrics without the timer function
+// the time value is always in milliseconds!
+ServerTiming.addMetric("Image Processing", 12847)

 // ... use the header string within your server framework or whatever res.setHeader("Server-Timing", ServerTiming.generateHeader());
 return res.send({whatever: "you want"});